Three determined singers vying for two spots in "American Idol's" finale made for one unpredictable competition Wednesday.

 Rossville's Lauren Alaina Suddeth missed a key change in her second song.
 Haley Reinhart took a tumble onstage, but even that mishap couldn't break the momentum she'd built in her Led Zeppelin number.
 Jennifer Lopez made Scotty McCreery blush when she asked if he'd shave his head for the finale because she preferred his old style.

-Each finalist sang three songs; one of their own choosing, one picked by record producer Jimmy Iovine and one chosen by the judges.
+Each finalist sang three songs: one of the performer's choosing, one picked by record producer Jimmy Iovine and one chosen by the judges.

-Judge Steven Tyler said Suddeth "got her freak on, which American hadn't seen" when she performed Faith Hill's "Wild One."
-Iovine's choice was "If I Die Young" by The Band Perry and her third song from the judges was Leann Womack's "I Hope You Dance."
+Judge Steven Tyler said Suddeth "got her freak on, which America hadn't seen" when she performed Faith Hill's "Wild One."
+Iovine's choice was "If I Die Young" by The Band Perry and her third song from the judges was Lee Ann Womack's "I Hope You Dance."

 "I think it will be the two ladies in the championship.
 They just seem to have a great deal of poise and professionalism.
 They are very diverse in their talent," Green said.

 Only once in "Idol" history have two females advanced to the finals.
 In Season 3, Diana DeGarmo, also 16 and from Georgia, lost to Fantasia Barrino, a North Carolinian like McCreery.